f5devcentral/f5-big-iq-lab/docs/class10/module2/lab1.rst

   :align: center
   :scale: 50%

 For the pool, click the dropdown button and select the */common/site36.example.com* Virtual server.
-There is an option to select more than one pool by clicking on the *Add/Remove* button.
+An option let you select more than one pool by clicking on the *Add/Remove* button.

 .. image:: ../pictures/module2/Createwip_Step3.png
   :align: center